What is IR35 and what does it mean for contractors?

 If your contract is deemed to be inside IR35, it is possible to continue working through a limited company.
 Your client will have to deduct income tax and NIC for this contract.

-Contractor take home pay outside IR35 is significantly higher than contractor take home pay inside IR35, as contractors outside of the legislation can benefit from reduced NIC by taking the bulk of their income in dividends (as it stands, you can earn up to £2,000 in dividends before you pay any income tax on your dividends).
+Contractor take-home pay outside IR35 could prove significantly higher than inside IR35.
+Contractors outside of the legislation can benefit from reduced NIC by taking the bulk of their income in dividends (as it stands, you can earn up to £1,000 in dividends before you pay any income tax on them ).
 Inside IR35, your income is subject to the same level of taxation as a normal employee.
 There are IR35 calculator tools available to assess the impact the legislation has on your net income.

 - You carry out all of the work that your company is contracted to do personally